lblod/subsidy-applications-management-service/README.md

 # subsidy-applications-management-service

-Service that provides management off everything related to "subsidie aanvragen" forms
+Service that provides management related to subsidy-applications (subsidie aanvragen) semantic forms.

+This includes but is not limited to:
+- providing the form-data

+  // TODO
+- providing the meta-data
+- creating, updating and deleting source-data

 ## Installation